GRHayL: a modern, infrastructure-agnostic, extensible library for GRMHD simulations: Library Features

 \subsection{\code{Reconstruction} Gem}

 To use the HLL~\cite{Harten_1983} flux solver described in \secref{sec:flux_source}, the primitive variables must be interpolated to cell faces without introducing oscillatory behavior.
 The \code{Reconstruction} gem provides several methods to perform this interpolation.
-The library offers minmod, monotonized-central, and superbee reconstruction, which apply total variation diminishing (TVD) linear interpolations~\cite{TVD} to the primitives.
-We refer to these methods collectively as the piecewise linear methods (PLM), noting that they are at best second-order accurate for smooth underlying solutions and revert to first-order at shocks.
+The library offers minmod, monotonized-central, and superbee reconstruction, which apply total variation diminishing linear interpolations~\cite{TVD} to the primitives.
+We refer to these methods collectively as the piecewise linear methods, noting that they are at best second-order accurate for smooth underlying solutions and revert to first order at shocks.

-\grhayl also provides the piecewise parabolic method (PPM)~\cite{PPM1, PPM2}, which is third-order accurate in smooth regions and first-order accurate at extrema.
+\grhayl also provides the piecewise parabolic method (PPM)~\cite{PPM1, PPM2}, which is third-order accurate in smooth regions and first order accurate at extrema.
 We note that, other than PPM, all the reconstruction functions have the same argument lists, making switching between methods very simple.
 The PPM scheme requires additional inputs for its special handling of shocks and thus does not use the same interface. \grhayl initializes all PPM parameters to standard values by default, but the user can tune these parameters to achieve different behavior.